 How to Paint Over Decals on a Camper

-To get as smooth of a surface as possible, use 80 grit sandpaper (using a hand-sander here would be optimal, but you could hand sand it at well) and sand along the edges of the decals.
+To get as smooth of a surface as possible, use 80 grit sandpaper (using an orbital-sander here would be optimal, but you could hand sand it as well) and sand along the edges of the decals.
 This will remove any fly-away decals and give a smoother transition between camper and decal when painting over them.

 I took the extra step to apply some Peel-Stop primer that I had left over from another project.
 If you don’t want to purchase this, I think that simply applying regular primer over the decals as described in the next step should also be sufficient.